m62624/movetex/README.md

    - For multithreaded scenarios, you can retry or pause.
    - In async contexts, yield the current green thread to improve efficiency.

+## Safety

+This library uses `unsafe` code to perform low-level atomic operations.
+Please make sure to use it only through the public API, which ensures memory safety.

 ## Example

 ```rust